 Common types of office injuries:

-According to the Albert Einstein College of Medicine, an office workplace involves hazards that are unique from other types of jobs.
+According to the Albert Einstein College of Medicine, an office worker injury claims stem from hazards that are unique from other types of jobs.
 There are quite a few scenarios in which an office employee can get hurt, including the following:

 - Head injuries from hitting a cabinet or from heavy objects falling off high shelves;